pankajsethi1/pandas-challenge/PyCitySchools/README.md

 ## PyCitySchools

-* Has folder Resource, a Jupyter notebbok - PyCitySchools.ipynb
+* Has folder Resource, a Jupyter notebbok - PyCitySchools.ipynb and a  README.md file

 * Started off with PyCitySchools_starter.ipynb provided and renamed it to PyCitySchools.ipynb